MasuRii/zero-zerogpt/README.md

 ### Usage Instructions

+1. **Select Input Mode**: Choose between "Plain Text", "Rich Text", or "PDF" using the toggle buttons.
+2. **Input Content**:
-1. Enter your text in the input field.
+   *   **Plain/Rich Text**: Enter or paste your text in the input field.
+   *   **PDF**: Click the "PDF" mode button, then drag & drop a file or click to upload.
-2. Experiment with different Unicode spaces using the predefined options or create your own combination.
+3. **Apply Spacing**: Experiment with different Unicode spaces using the preview cards or create your own combination.
-3. Copy the modified text and test it in various AI detection tools.
+4. **Export Results**:
+   *   **Copy**: Click the copy icon on any card to copy the modified text.
+   *   **Download (PDF Mode)**: When in PDF mode, click the download icon on any spacing card to generate a new PDF with that specific Unicode spacing applied.
-4. Use the "Clear Text" button to reset the input field.
+5. Use the "Clear Text" button to reset the application and clear any uploaded files.

 ## Contributing